sales and consultations

 Too late!
 I got water marks on my table, how now?

 If it’s new, dry the area and wait a while (like, 2 weeks).
 If you didn’t leave the water standing too long, the mark will evaporate over time or at least lessen significantly.
 After that, you can buff your table to even out the appearance or the surface and that should either remove or nearly remove the mark.
-Check out our video here for a useful at-home technique that anyone can do.

 How much heat / cold can my table tolerate?